pseinfo/database-schema/README.md

 Experimental conditions like temperature and pressure are natively supported as context for every property, while a citation system ensures that every data point can be traced back to its original reference in the scientific literature.

-## Unit & Reference Registries
+## Blob, Unit & Reference Registries

-The schema promotes data integrity through centralized registries for physical quantities and academic references.
+The schema promotes data integrity through centralized registries for physical quantities, media blobs, and academic references.
 The **unit registry** provides a strictly typed framework for dimensions and prefixes, ensuring that physical properties like molar mass or magnetic susceptibilities are always represented with correct SI-compliant symbols.

+**Blobs** handle the storage of large media files (e.g., crystallographic structures, spectral data) in a way that is decoupled from the core database, allowing for efficient management and retrieval without bloating the primary data records.

 Complementing this, the **reference registry** manages the bibliography of the entire database, allowing for a deduplicated and verifiable chain of custody for all scientific information.